 In 1982, motivated by nostalgia and fond memories, John decided to re-form the original Bluesbreakers.
 Mick Fleetwood was unavailable at the time so John hired drummer Colin Allen to join with John McVie and Mick Taylor for a couple of tours and a video concert film entitled Blues Alive.
 Featured greats were Albert King, Buddy Guy, Junior Wells and Etta James.
 By the time Mick and John had returned to their respective careers, public reaction had convinced Mayall that he should honor his driving blues roots.
 In Los Angeles, he selected his choices for a new incarnation of the Bluesbreakers.
 Officially launched in 1984, it included future stars in their own right, guitarists Coco Montoya and Walter Trout.

 A few years ago, Buddy Whittington had introduced John to a fellow Texas guitarist, Rocky Athas and he recalled how impressed he'd been at the time.
-Luckily he answered the call and was eager to come on board for the proposed album.
+Luckily he answered John's call and was eager to come on board for the proposed album.
 With the need for a rhythm section of dynamic strength, John turned to bassist Greg Rzab who recommended his fellow Chicagoan Jay Davenport on drums.
 Finally, the three guys were put together with keyboardist Tom Canning and within two days of meeting up in Los Angeles, the album Tough was in the can.
-It had taken all of three days in the studio and ever since its release and a growing schedule of world tours, a new era was born.
+It had taken all of three days in the studio and ever since its release, and a growing schedule of world tours, a new era was born.
 Soon after its release Tom left to pursue other projects.

-For the next five years (and counting) John and the band continue to tour extensively.
 After being invited to do a guest spot on Walter Trout's latest album, John met engineer/producer Eric Corne.
-John was so impressed that he asked Eric to record his new album "A Special Life", Greg, Jay and Rocky flew in for the sessions which took less than a week to record and the end result is one of John's best albums ever, with it's deep devotion to blues and roots music.
-The album was released May 13, 2014 to rave reviews, followed by an extensive 80th Birthday Celebration Tour of North America, Europe and The UK to celebrate John's 80th birthday.
+John was so impressed that he asked Eric to record his new album A Special Life.
+Greg, Jay and Rocky flew in for the sessions which took less than a week to record and the end result is one of John's best albums ever, with it's deep devotion to blues and roots music.
+The album was released in 2014 to rave reviews, followed by an extensive tour of North America, Europe, and The UK to celebrate John's 80th birthday.